Block-Tschain/ig-projekt-1-Tschaein/README.md

 ## Add Videos for evaluation and Run the program
 Add your videos to the videos folder located in the programs root directory.
-Please make sure they are encoded in ...

-Once that is done, navigate to the programs root directory once more and execute the ```trigger_detection.sh``` script.
+Please make sure they are encoded in the following formats .asf, .avi, .gif, .m4v, .mkv, .mov, .mp4, .mpeg, .mpg, .ts, .wmv Theoretically the MLM can also evaluate images encoded in the following formats: .bmp, .dng, .jpeg, .jpg, .mpo, .png, .tif, .tiff, .webp, .pfm

+## How to detect Trigger Exercises?
+Put the videos you want to classify inside the videos folder, then call `trigger_detection.sh`.

 This will automatically download and install the necessary remaining requirements and evaluate the videos once ready.
 The raw data from the evaluation can be found in the results.json file inside the videos folder.
-Further evaluation of this data can be found in \*.json in the root directory.
+Further evaluation of this data can be found in statistics.json also located in the video directory.

-## How to detect Trigger Exercises?
-Put the videos you want to classify inside the videos folder, then call `trigger_detection.sh`.
-Right now it will output whether the exercises user the trigger or not right there in terminal.

 ## how can I fine-tune a YOLO Model to detect custom classes (e.g. different people)?